CSC-3380-Fall-2024/Team-15/README.md

 2. Download Unity Hub for your platform
 3. Download Unity Editor version 2022.3.46f1
 4. After downloading the editor, go to Add in the Projects section of Unity Hub
-5. Add the repository through one of the two methods.
-The first can be used through your computer to find the repo in your disk or the second can be use to just simply find the repo if it appears there.
+5. Add the repository by using the first option and finding the repo on your disk.
-6. If you have to find the repo through your disk, simply find the folder in your PC/laptop that is titled "GitHub" from there use the folder titled "Team-15".
+6. To find the repo through your disk, simply find the folder in your PC/laptop that is titled "GitHub" from there use the folder titled "Team-15".
-7. Once done, load the Project, it should default to the title "Team-15, if not then just ensure that the repo is listed in the Project details.
+7. Once done, load the Project, it should default to the title "Team-15", if not then just ensure that the repo is listed in the Project details.
 8. The project may take a while to load as it is also loading ALL of the assets from the repo.
 9. Once loaded, go to the Team-15 GitHub repo on the GitHub desktop app and ensure you are on the default branch that should be called "Dev"
 10. Let the Unity editor reload and then go to the Scenes folder that is located in the Assets folder in the Project tab.